A Modular Reference Architecture for MCP-Servers Enabling Agentic BIM Interaction: Discussion

 The analysis of existing agentic BIM workflows and MCP-based systems shows that a consistent set of core capabilities is repeatedly required across studies.
 As summarised in Table~\ref{tab:capabilites}, these capabilities are widely implemented but typically realised directly within the BIM authoring tool or API, resulting in strong coupling between agentic logic, tool-specific data structures, and local execution environments.
 Our prototype demonstrates that these capabilities can instead be separated and re-implemented as an MCP-based microservice architecture, enabling greater isolation and exchangeability.

 The proposed microservice-based reference architecture constitutes a central contribution of this work.
 In contrast to the predominantly monolithic and tool-specific MCP implementations identified in the state of the art (Table~\ref{tab:mcp_servers}), the design establishes explicit adapter contracts and containerised execution endpoints.
 This architectural separation enables conceptual independence from the selected BIM authoring tool or API and reduces the tight coupling characteristic of existing approaches.
 The evaluation, based on a simplified re-implementation of the Text2BIM workflow, further illustrates that modelling tasks can be achieved with a comparatively minimal agent setup.
 A structured MCP toolset and the identified core capabilities allowed the agent to perform simple to medium-complex operations.
 These were achieved with limited prompting and without backend-specific logic, indicating reduced agent complexity and potential for generalisation.
 The limitations observed in the prototype largely reflect current LLM constraints rather than shortcomings of the architecture.
-Missing spatial and geometric reasoning capabilities — such as imprecise coordinate handling or difficulties with relative placements — remain general challenges of contemporary agentic systems and are not specific to BIM or MCP-based interaction..
+Missing spatial and geometric reasoning capabilities -- such as imprecise coordinate handling or difficulties with relative placements -- remain general challenges of contemporary agentic systems and are not specific to BIM or MCP-based interaction.